confluentinc/cp-ansible/VARIABLES.md

 ***

+### user_login_shell

+Variable to set the user login shell for all custom user created per component by cp-ansible.

+Default:  /sbin/nologin

+***

 ### zookeeper_user

 Set this variable to customize the Linux User that the Zookeeper Service runs with.
 Default user is cp-kafka.